shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-guidance.md

 ## Instream

-- Include the Xandr PSP `cache.url` object in the config settings as shown in the following example:
+- Include the Microsoft Advertising PSP `cache.url` object in the config settings as shown in the following example:

   ```